benjaminmorozov/probook450g7/README.md

 ## HP Probook 450 G7 (Intel i5-10210U, MX150)
 A dump of files and information regarding HP Probook 450 G7 in the i5-10210U/MX150/noFingerprintReader configuration.
 ### ThrottleStop
-A personal config list that helped me get some use from this useless junk of a laptop.
+A personal config list that helped me get some use from this laptop.
 I am no expert in overclocking - there is DEFINITELY a better way to do all of this but I think it's a pretty amazing attempt nevertheless.
 This repo contains two files:
  - ThrottleStopSchool.ini - an efficient config that makes games and other processing run a tad bit faster [the HP throttling is really extreme and basically hinders any performance when not using ThrottleStop]
  - ThrottleStop.ini - an absolute behemoth of a config that turns the cpu in to a beast but ⚠️ **WILL DESTROY YOUR BATTERY IN A YEAR** ⚠️ [when plugged into the wall, the laptop still uses the battery to power its turbo overclock]

  I do NOT promise you any performance gains from using any of these configs.
 DO NOT contact me for help, I don't and will NOT take any responsibilty for your screwups caused by misuse of any of these configs.

-### Remedies
+### Repasting
 Repasting has proven to be really helpful at minimizing throttling issues over the years.
+I can confirm ARCTIC MX-4 is fully compatible with this laptop.

 ### Linux compatibility
 Fully compatible, including fn keys, sidecar (both wifi and bluetooth), camera+microphone and dgpu.
-Tested on: Ubuntu Server 24.04 LTS
+Tested on: Ubuntu Server 24.04 LTS, Ubuntu 23.04

 ### Hackintosh compatibility
 Incompatible dgpu, webcam, SD reader, microphone and sidecar.